sykesgabri/dotfiles2/README.md

 - The .sh files in .screenlayout/ correspond to my monitor setup.
 I strongly recommend deleting them and using arandr to create a .sh file for your monitor setup.
 Ensure that whatever you name it is reflected in the exec command at the bottom of .config/i3/config so that it is automatically executed when you log in.

+- The script in .autostart changes the keyboard layout to UK Mac and forces keycode 49 (the key to the left of 1 on my Keychron K2 HE) to be § #.
+If this script executes, simply unplugging and replugging your keyboard is enough to reset things back to default.
+Assuming you don't have a UK Mac layout Keychron K2 HE, you'll want to delete that script and the exec command that triggers it in i3.

-- You may wish to remove various exec commands from the i3 config.
+- You may wish to remove various exec commands from the end of the i3 config.
 The top one prevents the screen from going to sleep.
 The rest correspond to various programs, some of which you may not use.
 Just don't delete the ones for lxsession, picom, the .screenlayout/ script, polybar, and nitrogen.

 This repo was created following this tutorial: https://www.youtube.com/watch?v=y6XCebnB9gs